nz-trust-framework/DISTF-reference-architecture/ARF.md

 >
 >Each time the user logs in they repeat the same process as in Step 1.
 >
->There is **no separate authentication mechanism** required—the digital credential serves as both *authentication* and *attribute evidence* each time.
+>There is **no separate authentication mechanism** required.
+The digital credential serves as both *authentication* and *attribute evidence* each time.
 >
 > **Note:** In this model, the **digital credential acts as the authenticator** for the relying party, with wallet/device-based authenticators themselves ensuring the credential is only presented by its rightful holder.
 >